Robust Data-Driven Invariant Sets for Nonlinear Systems: INTRODUCTION

 \subsection{Related Work}

 The computation of invariant sets for nonlinear systems has been addressed using various optimization-based techniques.
 For instance, the authors in \cite{10123035} propose a method for perturbed nonlinear sampled-data systems by formulating the problem as a non-convex program.
 They introduce a tailored successive convexification algorithm that leverages a zonotopic representation for the sets and is designed to find a large region of safe operation by ensuring the sequence of candidate sets is monotonically increasing in volume.
 Other approaches for handling constrained nonlinear systems focus on approximating the one-step reachable set.
-For example, the work in \cite{bravo2005computation} presents a method to compute a guaranteed inner approximation of this set for known nonlinear models.
+For example, the work in \cite{bravo2005computation} presents a method to compute a guaranteed inner approximation of the set for known nonlinear models.
 The authors develop a specialized branch and bound algorithm based on interval arithmetic, which is followed by a second procedure to find a simple inner polytopic representation of the computed region.

 An alternative line of research approaches the computation of invariant sets using graph-based methods.
 The authors in \cite{decardi2021computing}, for example, cast the problem of finding the largest robust control invariant sets for constrained nonlinear systems as a problem in graph theory.
-Their methodology involves approximating the system dynamics with a directed graph and then applying an iterative subdivision algorithm to generate a sequence of outer approximations that is proven to converge to the true largest robust control invariant sets.
+Their methodology involves approximating the system dynamics with a directed graph and then applying an iterative subdivision algorithm to generate a sequence of outer approximations that is proven to converge to the true largest robust control invariant set.

-The literature on computing robust invariant sets for nonlinear systems features several prominent model-based strategies, including optimization-based methods using successive convexification, set-approximation techniques using interval arithmetic, and graph-based approaches that rely on state-space discretization.
-A unifying limitation of these works is their dependence on an explicit mathematical model, which motivates the purely data-driven framework proposed in this paper.
+Existing methods for computing robust invariant sets, such as successive convexification, interval arithmetic, and graph-based discretization, are fundamentally limited by their reliance on an explicit mathematical model.
+This limitation motivates the purely data-driven framework proposed in this paper.